m-labs/ionpak/README.md

 Where to find ionization vacuum gauges?
 ---------------------------------------

 For medium and high vacuum, Chinese gauges can be ordered on Taobao under references ZJ-27 and ZJ-10.
-Those gauges have a simple construction and an extremely low cost, under USD 10 for glass tubulated models (requiring flameworking) and a few times that price for flange-mounted ones.
-Those manufactured by [Chengdu Zhenghua](http://www.zhvacuum.com) appear to work satisfactorily, and glass gauges arrive sealed under vacuum (around 10⁻⁵ to 10⁻⁶ mbar) so can be tested immediately.
+The Chinese for ionization gauge is 电离规.
+Those gauges have a simple construction and an extremely low cost, under USD 10 for glass tubulated models (requires flameworking) and a few times that price for flange-mounted ones.
+Those manufactured by [Chengdu Zhenghua](http://www.zhvacuum.com) appear to work satisfactorily, and glass gauges arrive sealed under vacuum (around 10⁻⁵ to 10⁻⁶ mbar) so they can be tested immediately.
 Ceramic sockets for the gauges can often be ordered from the same Taobao vendor.

 For ultra-high vacuum, you can use G8130 from KJLC, which is pricy but of excellent quality.
 There is a lower-cost Bayard-Alpert Chinese gauge ZJ-12, of dubious quality for those pressure ranges, and with 2.5x less sensitivity than the KJLC part.